DSD-DA: Distillation-based Source Debiasing for Domain Adaptive Object Detection: Experiments

 \subsection{Datasets and Implementation Details}

-We conduct our experiments on four datasets, including (1) \textbf{\textit{Cityscapes}}~\cite{cordts2016cityscapes} contains authentic urban street scenes captured under normal weather conditions, encompassing 2,975 training images and 500 validation images with detailed pixel-level annotations.
+We conduct our experiments on four datasets, including (1) \textbf{\textit{Cityscapes}}~\cite{cordts2016cityscapes} contains authentic urban street scenes captured under normal weather conditions, encompassing 2,975 training images and 500 validation images with pixel-level annotations.
 (2) \textbf{\textit{FoggyCityscapes}}~\cite{sakaridis2018semantic} is a derivative dataset that simulates dense foggy conditions based on Cityscapes, maintaining the same train/validation split and annotations.
-(3) \textbf{\textit{KITTI}}~\cite{geiger2012we} is another popular dataset for autonomous driving.
-It consists of 7,481 labeled images for training.
+(3) \textbf{\textit{KITTI}}~\cite{geiger2012we} is one popular dataset for autonomous driving including 7,481 labeled images for training.
 (4) \textbf{\textit{SIM10k}}~\cite{johnson2016driving} is a synthetic dataset containing 10,000 images rendered from the video game Grand Theft Auto V (GTA5).

-We report $AP_{50}$ of each class for object detection following \cite{chen2018domain} for all of the experimental setting, which are decribed as follows: (1) \textbf{\textit{Cityscapes$\rightarrow$FoggyCityscapes}}.
+We report $AP_{50}$ of each class for object detection following \cite{chen2018domain} for all experimental setting as follows: (1) \textbf{\textit{Cityscapes$\rightarrow$FoggyCityscapes}}.
 It aims to perform adaptation across different weather conditions.
 (2) \textbf{\textit{Kitti$\rightarrow$Cityscapes}}.
 It is cross camera adaption, where the source and target domain data are captured with different camera setups.
 (3) \textbf{\textit{SIM10k$\rightarrow$Cityscapes}}.
 To adapt the synthetic scenes to the real one, we utilize the entire \textbf{\textit{SIM10k}} dataset as the source domain and the training set of \textbf{\textit{Cityscapes}} as the target domain.
 Following \cite{li2023sigma++}, we only report the performance on car for the last two scenarios.

-We employ DA-Faster \cite{chen2018domain} and AT \cite{li2022cross} as the base detection model.
-In the DUA training stage, we resize all the images (crop according to proposals) to 224$\times$224, and the proposals' IoU threshold $T=0.8$.
-For the hyperparameter, we set the ${\lambda}_{1}=1.0$ and ${\lambda}_{2}=1.0$ for all the experiments.
-We trained the detector (DA-Faster) with SGD optimizer with a 0.001 learning rate, 2 batch size, momentum of 0.9, and weight decay of 0.0005 for 70k iterations.
-Each experiments is conducted on 1 Nvidia GPU 2080Ti or 4 Nvidia GPU 3090 when base detection model is DA-Faster or AT.
-For more detailed experimental details, please refer to the supplementary materials.
+We evaluate the proposed DSD-DA method (DSD + DCE) on DA-Faster \cite{chen2018domain}, AT \cite{li2022cross} and CMT \cite{cao2023contrastive}.
+In the DSD training stage, we resize all the cropped images to 224$\times$224, and set IoU threshold $T=0.8$.
+DA-Faster was trained with SGD optimizer with a 0.001 learning rate, 2 batch size, momentum of 0.9, and weight decay of 0.0005 for 70k iterations on 1 Nvidia GPU 2080Ti.